admosity/sigma-interactive-graph/README.md

 Running
 -------

 Upload these files to whatever webserver you got and give it a whirl.
-This will automatically load with: [artic.gefx](artic.gefx).
+This will automatically load with: [artic.gexf](artic.gexf).
 The main logic is located in [js/main.js](js/main.js).